Raphael-Boichot/Pico-slide-show/README.md

 # Flex in the city with your Game Boy Camera images

 This project is a simple design for a tiny digital frame that displays Game Boy Camera images - because what better use of modern electronics than reviving 128×112 pixel grayscale selfies from the nineties ?
-It’s compact, portable, easy to build, and powered by a single CR2XXX lithium battery.
+It’s compact, portable, easy to build, and powered by 500 mA.h lithium battery.

 ## Environment configuration